Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 The only operators that are not allowed to be `suspend`, represent properties: `provideDelegate`, `getValue`, `setValue`, because properties are meant to be lightweight.
-Since `operator fun of`, doesn't represent properties, in this proposal, we allow it to be `suspend`.
+Since `operator fun of` doesn't represent properties, in this proposal, we allow it to be `suspend`.

 **Allowance 3.**
 It's allowed to have overloads that differ in number of arguments: